The Many Costs of Asthma

 For me, asthma is a relatively new condition.
 As a White suburban kid, I grew up with relatively clean air and without lung problems.
 But after having one of the earlier cases of Covid in March 2020, my lungs didn’t fully recover, and I joined the 25 million Americans with asthma, a group that includes almost 5 million children.
 Asthma rates are highest for Black adults, as structural racism, residential segregation, and environmental injustice have led to higher exposure to polluted air.
 Older adults, people with disabilities, and Latinx and Native people are also are at higher risk of developing asthma and experiencing serious effects.

 What to do?
 Studies show that low-emission inhalers are as or more effective in controlling asthma for most patients.
 I emailed my doctor to try to switch my medication to a more climate-friendly dry powder inhaler.
-But individual email requests are not a solution to the overall problem.
+After repeated wrong turns and a year and a half of persistence, I finally got my low emission inhaler.
+But individual requests are not a solution to the overall problem.
 Barriers of time, knowledge, priorities, degree of entitlement, and bias in the healthcare system mean that individual action is unavailable for many people and unlikely to create change at the scale we need.
 We need to address asthma emissions at a systems level, not a personal level.

 Looking at the big picture, we need affordable, accessible healthcare for everyone and real action to cut air pollution in environmental justice communities – along with significant climate emissions reductions and adaptation planning.
 These same priorities should inform our approach to asthma.

 Except where medically inappropriate, health care systems need to supply patients with environmentally friendly products, with the goal of providing the best treatment, manageable price, and the lowest environmental cost.
-Health care systems should be required to facilitate the return of old inhalers for recycling, which can recapture greenhouse gases that otherwise slowly escape from waste packaging.
+Health care systems should prescribe low-emission inhalers as the default option, with other inhalers reserved for those with medical need for them.
+Health care systems should also be required to facilitate the return of old inhalers for recycling, which can recapture greenhouse gases that otherwise slowly escape from waste packaging.
 Insurers should be required to cover climate-friendly treatment options and price them affordably.
 With specific achievable policy and systems change actions, we can make asthma treatment accessible, low cost, and climate friendly.

 Previous